Loddon-Social-Enterprise/website/README.md

 This is the website for Loddon Social Enterprise.

-It's a NextJS/React website, managed by Contentful and hosted on Vercel.
+It's a NextJS/React website hosted on Github Pages.